-In early 2014, Federation installed that project: the Chestnut Avenue / Arundel on the Bay Environmental Enhancement Project – our most complex urban/residential project to date – the.
-Designed by Biohabitats, Inc. and constructed by Underwood and Associates, Inc., is over 500 feet in length, nearly an acre in size, and contains nearly 300 linear feet of restored living shoreline (replacing an aging bulkhead).
+In early 2014, Federation installed that project: the Chestnut Avenue / Arundel on the Bay Environmental Enhancement Project – our most complex urban/residential project to date.
+Designed by Biohabitats, Inc. and constructed by Underwood and Associates, Inc., the project is over 500 feet in length, nearly an acre in size, and contains nearly 300 linear feet of restored living shoreline (replacing an aging bulkhead).
 The completed project increases the treatment of runoff during normal conditions and small storms, while safely passing the flows of extreme storms.

 This was accomplished through a hybridized project concept that included opening up ditch sections and converting them to rain gardens and bioretention swales, as well as opening up a previously filled tidal marsh and bulkhead to provide significant wetland habitat where the ditch system enters Fishing Creek.
-We would love to see similar projects throughout many of the South River’s low-lying waterfront communities, and we know that several neighborhoods are working on funding their own projects this year.
-This project, jointly funded by Maryland DNR, Chesapeake Bay Trust, and the Arundel on the Bay Property Owners Association, has already brought an increased aesthetic appeal to this part of the neighborhood while providing important functions for the Bay.
+We would love to see similar projects other low-lying waterfront communities!
+This project, jointly funded by Maryland DNR, Chesapeake Bay Trust, and the Arundel on the Bay Property Owners Association, has already brought an increased aesthetic appeal to the community while providing important functions for the Bay.